geofs-pilot/geofs-cockpit-volume/README.md

-a simple script I made that halves GeoFS' sound volume when in cockpit cam, for aircraft that don't have cockpit enhanced sounds.
+a simple script I made that halves GeoFS' sound volume when in cockpit cam, for aircraft that don't have cockpit enhanced sounds. also used in all in one addon